Tighter Confidence Bounds for Sequential Kernel Regression: KERNEL BANDITS

 \subsection{Kernel AMM-UCB}

-For our third and final variant of KernelUCB, we set $u_t(x)$ to be the analytic UCB from Cor. \ref{cor:analytic_ucb} with a fixed value of $\alpha$.
-The resulting algorithm, which we call Kernel Analytic Martingale Mixture UCB (Kernel AMM-UCB), is a kernelised version of the AMM-UCB algorithm for linear bandits \citep{flynn2023improved}.
-This algorithm is mainly useful for our regret analysis in Section \ref{sec:regret}.
+For our third variant of KernelUCB, we set $u_t(x)$ to be the analytic UCB from Cor. \ref{cor:analytic_ucb} with a fixed value of $\alpha$.
+The resulting algorithm is called Kernel Analytic Martingale Mixture UCB (Kernel AMM-UCB).

-\section{Theoretical Analysis}
+\section{THEORETICAL ANALYSIS}

 In this section, we show that our analytic confidence bound from Cor. \ref{cor:analytic_ucb} is always tighter than the confidence bounds in Thm.
 3.11 of \citep{abbasi2012online} and Thm.
 2 of \citep{chowdhury2017kernelized}, which hold under the same conditions and assumptions.
-In addition, we establish cumulative regret bounds for Kernel CMM-UCB, Kernel DMM-UCB and Kernel AMM-UCB.
+In addition, we establish cumulative regret bounds for our KernelUCB algorithms.
 We begin by formally stating the assumptions under which our analysis holds.
-We assume that the noise variables are conditionally $\sigma$-sub-Gaussian.
+We assume that $\mathcal{X}$ is a compact subset of $\mathbb{R}^d$.
+In the noisy setting, we assume that the noise variables are conditionally $\sigma$-sub-Gaussian, which means